Rendezvous with Rama: Video games

-A graphic adventure computer game of the same name with a text parser based on the book was made in 1984 by Trillium and ported to other systems such as the Apple II, Commodore 64.
+A graphic adventure computer game of the same name with a text parser based on the book was made in 1984 by Trillium and ported to other systems such as the Apple II and Commodore 64.
 Despite its primitive graphics, it had highly detailed descriptions, and it followed the book very closely along with having puzzles to solve during the game.

 In Spain there was an official adaptation for the 2nd generation MSX computers called Cita con Rama that took advantage of the MSX's ability to produce (at the time) high-quality graphics.
 It was adapted from the Clarke novel in 1983 by Ron Martinez, who went on to design the massively multiplayer online game 10Six, also known as Project Visitor.

 Sierra Entertainment created Rama in 1996 as a point and click adventure game in the style of Myst.
 Along with highly detailed graphics, Arthur C. Clarke also appeared in the game as the guide for the player.
 This game featured characters from the sequel book Rama II.